CrulQRL/EthereumVotingSystem/README.md

 ## Starting Up
 - Run `docker-compose up --build`.
 Use `docker-compose down -v && docker-compose up --build` if you want to hard reset the blockchain with new `docker/genesis.json` or `contracts/Election.sol` configuration.
-- Access the webserver at `localhost:3000` with metamask installed and you will see the UI depending on your role in the smart contract (voter/admin/non-voter).
+- Access the webserver at `localhost:3000` with metamask installed (and point the network to localhost:8545) and you will see the UI depending on your role in the smart contract (voter/admin/non-voter).

 ## Shutting Down
 - Run `docker-compose down`